vaslabs/playingplaces/content/posts/prerequisites.md

 ## Design

-As shown in the house connectiviy diagram, the router is connected to a powerline adapter and another powerline adapter is in proximity to the gaming pc, connected to it over ethernet.
+As shown in the house connectivity diagram, the router is connected to a powerline adapter and another powerline adapter is in proximity to the gaming pc, connected to it over ethernet.
 Be ware that in order for the powerlines adapter to work, you need to have them in the same circuit in your home.

 My raspberry pi connects over wifi but a third optional power adapter can give it an additional connectivity option for redundancy.
 Both the RPI and the powerline adapter are connected to one extension cable which is powered on by the smart plug.